-Our country was founded as “that shining city upon the hill,” an image from Christ’s Sermon on the Mount first applied to the New World in 1630 by the Puritans.
+Our country was founded as “that shining city upon the hill,” an image from Christ’s Sermon on the Mount first applied to the New World by the Puritans in 1630.
 They hoped America would become a moral example, a beacon of light and right—that sort of thing.
 But as it turns out, an equally apt metaphor for our new nation would have been “that shining bottle on the bar.”
-The truth, rarely acknowledged, is that a bottle of rum, a keg of hard cider or even a dry martini was often the silent third party to many decisions that have shaped our history ever since America's founding days, “drinking was as intimately woven into the social fabric as family or church,” writes Daniel Okrent in his new book, Last Call: The Rise and Fall of Prohibition.
+The truth, rarely acknowledged, is that a bottle of rum, a keg of hard cider or even a dry martini was often the silent third party to many decisions that have shaped our history ever since America's founding days.
+“Drinking was as intimately woven into the social fabric as family or church,” writes Daniel Okrent in his book, Last Call: The Rise and Fall of Prohibition.

 In fact, our whole country may have been founded because of booze.
 The Pilgrims made an unexpected pit-stop on Plymouth Rock because they ran out of beer.
 They had been headed for Virginia but finding themselves low on drink, the Mayflower’s captain, fearing a mutiny, headed for shore, landing on the wintry, unsettled and inhospitable coastline.
 Our Founding Fathers were far from straitlaced 12-steppers.
 George Washington won his first election because he remembered to pass out free liquor at the polls.
 Thomas Jefferson wrote the first draft of the Declaration of Independence in a Philadelphia tavern.
 James Madison was known to consume a pint of the stuff a day.
 Even Paul Revere stopped for a few shots of fortifying rum on his famous ride, which may be why he was captured by the British.